Purpose

 C/C++ Additional Requirements

-- Your program should compile at the command line, under Linux, with the following command:
+- Your program must compile at the command line, under Linux, with the following command:

 - In Windows DOS, the command would have the .cpp files expanded like so: